 One of the distinctive features of Islam is its emphasis on knowledge.
-The Holy Qur’an and the Islamic Tradition (Sunnah) invite Muslims to seek and acquire knowledge and wisdom and to hold men of knowledge in high esteem.
+The Holy Qur’an and the Islamic Tradition (Sunnah) invite Muslims to seek and acquire knowledge, wisdom and understanding of Deen and to hold men of knowledge in high esteem.

-The first few verses of Holy Qur’an that were revealed to our Holy Prophet Mohammed (ﷺ-Sallallaho Alaihi Wa’Sallam) mention the importance of reading, pen, and teaching for human beings.
+The first few verses of Holy Qur’an that were revealed to our Holy Prophet Mohammed (ﷺ-Sallallaho Alaihi Wa’Sallam):

 “Read in the name of your Lord who created”